Guidelines & Principles

 Training for staff

 With such a clear focus on maintaining 100% compliance with modern slavery and human trafficking legislation it is essential that the people within our business receive adequate training and information.
-We provide information on this legislation and our policies and processes via the Group’s Intranet system and through induction and regular training updates.
+We provide information on this legislation and our policies and processes via the Group’s Intranet system and through induction and training updates.

 Employees, workers, business partners and customers are encouraged to report any concerns that may give rise to a risk of modern slavery or human trafficking.
 The Group’s Whistleblowing Policy is designed to make it easy for disclosures to be made without fear of retaliation.
 The Group’s Head of Legal, a practising solicitor, is the Whistleblowing Officer.
 In circumstances which prevent independent consideration of disclosures internally the Company’s auditors or external solicitors will be instructed.